create3000/x_ite/docs/_posts/components/Texturing3D/TextureTransform3D.md

 ### SFRotation [in, out] **rotation** 0 0 1 0 <small>(-∞,∞)</small>

-Rotation angle of texture about center (opposite effect appears on geometry).
+*rotation* angle of texture about center (opposite effect appears on geometry).

 ### SFVec3f [in, out] **scale** 1 1 1 <small>(-∞,∞)</small>